Giga Wing: Gameplay and plot

-Release

-In February 2021, it was included as part of pack 3 in the Capcom Arcade Stadium compilation for Nintendo Switch.

 Reception

 The Dreamcast version received "mixed" reviews according to the review aggregation website GameRankings.
 Game Informer gave the game a favorable review, and Electronic Gaming Monthly gave it a mixed review, both while the game was still in development.
 Jim Preston of NextGen said that the game "should be packaged with bottles of both Visine and Excedrin."
 In Japan, Famitsu gave it a score of 28 out of 40.

 Also in Japan, Game Machine listed the arcade version in their May 1, 1999 issue as the tenth most-successful arcade game of the month.